Frequently asked questions concerning the Undergraduate Research Colloquium:

 When will I be notified if I am presenting at the colloquium?

-Presenters will be notified in March.
+Presenters will be notified by the end of March.